 ENMU is committed to helping you finance your education.
 You can find more information about admissions scholarships and find out why more than $22 million in financial assistance were awarded to ENMU students last year.
-Once you are an ENMU student, there are additional scholarship
+Once you are an ENMU student, there are additional scholarships you can apply for.

 Faculty and Advising for Emergency Management Majors

 The applied arts and sciences faculty are committed to responsible academic advising.
 This means we help you schedule the right courses at the right time to help you take the next step in your professional career.
 Faculty members are specialists in their areas of advising and are current with requirements for admission into the programs they advise so you get the academic advice you need, when you need it.